samuelabc/chat-app-sample/readme.md

 docker-compose up
 ```

-To start the by running the server directly, run:
+To start by running the server directly, run:

 ```sh
 go run main.go